Halkidiki, Greece

 Get this when you book through us:

-One welcome cocktail at the bar and two hours of babysitting free per stay; if you're staying in a Junior Suite or above, a four-course dinner in Kamares restaurant (excluding drinks)
+A welcome cocktail each; families get two hours of babysitting; those staying in a Junior Suite or above get a four-course dinner in Kamares restaurant (excluding drinks)

 Facilities